norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Instead we standardized on free two-day delivery for anything we couldn't reliably calculate via API calls.
 Simple automated shipping covered the vast majority of these orders, and expedited shipping (which we paid for) took care of slow outliers that turned up during fulfillment.
 Clear, reliable delivery timelines had a dramatic impact on conversion that greatly outweighed the occasional cost of expedited shipping.
 We delivered the whole of the feature we promised, not a watered-down version plastered with escape hatches.

 As expectations for Generative Engineering become more grounded in consumer reality, the limitations of a product's parts will not excuse the failings of the sum.
 That means thinking outside the prompt, beyond the RAG strategy.
-It means doing hard things, or making cha
+It may require doing a lot of hard Data Engineering, or Software Engineering, or Product Development - or all three.
+For

 ### Stop playing